telerik/fiddler-everywhere-docs/installation-and-setup/quickstart-windows.md

 1. Return the Fiddler Everywhere application and choose whether to become a trial user or purchase a subscription plan by selecting either the **Start Free Trial** or the **BUY NOW** link.

+After successful login into Fiddler Everywhere, you will see your personal and license information within the **Home** pane.

 ## Step 3: Interact with the Captured Traffic